User permission framework

 User permissions can be applied on three levels:

-• default application level - to all app users in general and all meeting rooms' users
+• default application level - to all app users in general, all private and group rooms' participants

-• common group room level - to all users added to a specific room
+• common room level - to all users added to a specific chat room, either group or private

 • personal user level - to individual user using the app or participating in a specific group chat room